 Updates can be done any time and should only take 10-15 minutes, as there are no new questions at this time.
 But updates should be done at least annually, after any significant change in your medical history, and immediately after your 18th birthday.
 Please note that, if you enrolled in the registry as a minor, your data becomes inaccessible 30 days after your 18th birthday unless and until you re-enroll.

-As of July 2019, the Hypersomnia Foundation Registry at CoRDS has nearly 1,800 participants.
+As of August 2019, the Hypersomnia Foundation Registry at CoRDS has over 1,800 participants.
 Please help us continue to grow by enrolling today and sharing this page!
 And check out the Summary Report below, as well as initial RESULTS.

 Dr. Lynn Marie Trotti of Emory University provided an in-depth presentation about the patient registry in 2016 at the Hypersomnia Foundation’s conference, #BeyondSleepy in the Mile High City.